dap6000/timater/readme.md

 Where our Composer managed dependencies are built and auto-loaded from.

 ## Code Standards

 I've set up basic configurations for PHP Code Sniffer, PHP Mess Detector, Psalm, PHPStan.
 I've also enabled PSR-12 inspections in PHP Storm.
 I'm using PHP 8.3.
 And I've included a basic .editorconfig file to describe the code styles I'm using.

+## Regrets

+No project is truly finished.
+It escapes.
+I've worked on this off and on for a week now.
+And it's been a busy week.
+My wife is out of town and I've been responsible for getting two kids (technically young adults) to school (the community college 45 minutes from our house) and back.
+So of course there's lots of stuff in here I'm unhappy with.

+Any real API would need to use https everywhere.
+But I figure this is a demo that will only ever run locally.
+There's no actual authentication.
+Pull an API key out of the schema file and you can do anything that key allows.
+Without https the key is sent plain text.
+But if it's only ever running on localhost can there really be man in the middle?
+There's no cross site request forgery prevention.
+And there's even an official module from the Slim project to help with that.
+But this app doesn't even use sessions so there's not much to hijack.
+You either have the key or you don't.

+Hopefully there's enough here to get a sense of my approach to database schema and API design.
+And maybe a sense of how I write code when allowed to work in modern PHP.

 ## Available Actions